n3oxmind/gns3hack/README.md

 # gns3hack

-gns3hack is a shell scripts that will allows you to do the following:
+gns3hack is a shell script that will allows you to do the following:
 - Change gns3 background color, forground color and oopacity
 - Change images (IOU,ISO,qemu,vbox,..etc) used by a project(s)
 - Change devices symbols used by a project(s)
 - Change font attributes used by a project(s)
 - Delete gns3.backup files (cleanup utility)
 - Get information about project(s) e.g.(images and fonts used by project(s))
 - Generate IOU license key

 ### Prerequisites